 Mouse EGF HEK293 Overexpression Lysate: Product Information

 This Mouse EGF overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of EGF protein (Cat: 50482-MNCH) from the overexpression lysate was verified.
+Purification of EGF protein (Cat: 50482-M01H) from the overexpression lysate was verified.

-A DNA sequence encoding the mouse EGF (P01132) (Asn977-Arg1029) was expressed and purified with two additional amino acids (Gly & Pro) at the N-terminus.
+A DNA sequence encoding the mature form of mouse EGF (P01132) (Asn 977-Arg 1029) was fused with the Fc region of human IgG1 at the N-terminus.